Updated December 13, 2021

 This long and winding road leads us to current state – waiting for CMS’ new round of future medicals proposals.

-In this regard, the Office of Information and Regulatory Affairs (OIRA) released an updated notice indicating that CMS plans on releasing a new NPRM in October 2021 aimed at addressing future medicals with said notice, stating as follows:
+In this regard, the Office of Regulatory Affairs (OIRA) released a Fall 2021 update notice indicating that CMS plans on releasing a new NPRM in February 2022 aimed at addressing future medicals, with said notice stating as follows:

 It is widely anticipated that the forthcoming NPRM proposals will concentrate on future medical obligations concerning liability claims (i.e., LMSAs).
 However, the OIRA’s latest notice also references no-fault and workers’ compensation.
 Thus, we will need to wait to see CMS’s actual NPRM proposals to examine the exact proposals relative to the various insurance lines referenced.